Taking aim at Trump, White House candidate Bloomberg will air Super Bowl ad

-NEW YORK (Reuters) - Democratic presidential contender Michael Bloomberg will air a 60-second television commercial during this year’s Super Bowl broadcast, the latest example of how the billionaire is using his vast wealth to advance his campaign.
+NEW YORK, Jan 7 (Reuters) - Democratic presidential contender Michael Bloomberg will air a 60-second television commercial during this year’s Super Bowl broadcast, the latest example of how the billionaire is using his vast wealth to advance his campaign.

 The Bloomberg campaign said on Tuesday that the buy was in response to reports that U.S. President Donald Trump’s re-election campaign had secured its own spot during the telecast, which is one of the most watched events of the year.
 Last year’s National Football League championship game drew nearly 100 million viewers.